-PLEASE NOTE: This is an advanced epoxy resin system.
-DO NOT use Deep Pour epoxy in working temperatures above 75°F.
+PLEASE NOTE: This is an advanced deep pour epoxy resin system.
+DO NOT use Deep Pour resin in working temperatures above 75°F.

 Please take into consideration the volume of epoxy you pour into a void.
 Pouring too much epoxy into a large area may result in shrinking, yellowing or cracking.
 Keeping the work area cool by adding a fan can help reduce the risk of the epoxy overheating.
 If you have any questions or concerns about the process please give us a call at 800 755 8568 or send us an email at email@example.com